kaizen-ai/kaizenflow/docs/notes/workflow.general.md

   progress of the many projects we work on

 ### All-hands meetings
-- All-hands meeting on Monday have the following goals:
+- All-hands meeting on Mondays has the following goals:
     - summarize projects going on and their status
         - E.g. what are blocking tasks across projects
     - discuss topics of general interest